tahonermann/text_view/README.md

 [character](#character) as defined by an associated [character set](#character-set).
 Non-static member functions provide access to the [code point](#code-point) value of the described [character](#character).
-Types that satisfy `Character` are regular and copy assignable.
+Types that satisfy `Character` are regular and copyable.

 ```C++
 template<typename T> concept bool Character() {